ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Key Management Mode
 : A method of determining whether a Content Encryption Key (CEK) value is used and, if so, what CEK value to use.
-  Each method used for making these determinations uses a specific Key Management Mode.
+  Each algorithm used for making these determinations uses a specific Key Management Mode.
   Key Management Modes employed by this specification are Key Encryption,